A partial defense of algebraic relationalism: The Equivalence Claim

-Let's first review why manifoldism and algebraicism are perceived as equivalent in the literature.
-I will first explain the traditional implementation of algebraicism and present Rynasiewicz's ([1992]) argument that we can reconstruct manifold-theoretic structures under algebraicism.\footnote{Rynasiewicz's overall claim is that algebraicism does not help solving the hole argument that troubles substantivalism.
+Now, let's turn to why manifoldism and algebraicism are perceived as equivalent in the literature.
+I will first explain Rynasiewicz's ([1992]) argument that we can reconstruct manifold-theoretic structures under algebraicism.\footnote{Rynasiewicz's overall claim is that algebraicism does not help solving the hole argument that troubles substantivalism.
 I think Rynasiewicz is correct on that, even when it applies to the more general algebraic approach.
 But I will not focus on the hole argument in this paper.
 While the hole argument is often used as a motivation for relationalism, it is not the only motivation, nor is it a particularly strong one, given that there are many proposed solutions to it that do not dispense with fundamental spacetime structures.} Then I will present Rosenstock et al's ([2015]) more formal argument for their equivalence claim with a precise definition of `equivalence' as categorical duality.